lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

 Beside general information that required for all tickets, organizations have individual needs to add specific details to tickets.
 This needed information takes various formats like texts, integers, date-time and more.

-OTRS supports adding a so-called :term:`dynamic field` to handle texts, integers, dropdown lists, multi-select fields, date-time, checkboxes and more.
+OTRS supports adding a so-called :term:`dynamic field` to handle texts, integers, drop-down lists, multi-select fields, date-time, checkboxes and more.
 OTRS administrators can define where those fields should be visible or editable, and of course, the dynamic fields are also available in statistics and reports.

 Use this screen to manage dynamic fields in the system.
 A fresh OTRS installation contains three dynamic fields by default.
 The dynamic field management screen is available in the *Dynamic Fields* module of the *Processes & Automation* group.